judka-uriel/uriel-book/uriel_en.md

 how to respond to complaints, but they have also trained neural networks so that now 95% of content is filtered automatically.
 The problem is that the neural networks were trained not to distinguish terrorists from their victims.
-In this, the Left has equated itself with soulless robots that have no moral compass and cannot distinguish good from evil.
+In this, the left has equated itself with soulless robots that have no moral compass and cannot distinguish good from evil.
 They merely repeat their dogmas without reflection, without connection to reality, and mechanically apply one template regardless of the moral circumstances of different situations.